Censorship in the Middle East: Censorship Policies in Egypt

 There are many censorship policies that exist in the Middle East.
 Egypt has witnessed many forms of media censorship.
-The Anti-Crime and Information Technology Crimes Law was ratified on the 18th of August in Egypt.
+The Anti-Crime and Information Technology Crimes Law was ratified on August 18, 2018 in Egypt.
 There will be penalties if one hacks government systems.
 The law prohibits any information regarding the police or military being published.

 In Egypt, there has been access blocked to various news websites and more than 500 websites belonging to media organizations.
 Several Journalists, citizen-journalists, and bloggers have been detained and sentenced to prison.

 Before the cyber law was passed, the Egyptian parliament passed a law that treats social media accounts with more than 5,000 followers as media outlets.
 This means that they are subject to persecution if they publish fake news or break the law.

 Under surveillance technology, authorities can block and monitor internet traffic.
 This cybercrime law allows authorities to block content that is a threat to national security or economy.
 There are similar laws present in Qatar, Saudi Arabia, and the UAE.

 In July 2022, the Egyptian government announced that a relaxing on the censorship rules relating to casual street photography and photography in public spaces.
 In August 2022, Egyptian authorities blocked the Al-Manassa website on the evening of 14 July as part of a series of continued restrictions on the website, which is one of the few independent news sites operating from inside Egypt.